-University Honors Program
+University Honors Programs

-(This policy supersedes Policy Statement 82-09 and 00-08)
+(This policy supersedes Policy Statement 08-12)

-This revised policy was recommended by the Academic Senate on March 27, 2008 and approved by the President on April 8, 2008.
+University Honors Program.
 The University Honors Program exists to meet the needs of high-performing students who want an enriched undergraduate program.
-It offers three options.
+It offers two main options and may also offer specialized College options.

-General Honors Plan I (minimum of 24 units) is designed for entering freshmen and consists of a minimum of 18 units of lower- and upper-division honors courses (which must include UHP 100 and 150) and a culminating 6-unit active learning project requiring a reflective component in the student’s major (UHP 496 and UHP 498).
-Active learning project options include: performance, exhibition, study abroad, community-based learning, research/creative project (thesis), or internship.
+Honors Plan I (minimum of 21 units) is designed for entering freshmen and consists of a minimum of 15 units of lower- and upper-division honors courses and a culminating 6-unit independent scholarly thesis/project requiring a reflective component (UHP 496 and UHP 498).

-General Honors Plan II (minimum of 15 units) is designed for upper-division transfers from community colleges and consists of nine units of upper-division honors courses and a culminating 6- unit active learning project requiring a reflective component in the student's major (UHP 496 and UHP 498).
-Active learning project options include: performance, exhibition, study abroad, community-based learning, research/creative project (thesis), or internship.
+Honors Plan II (minimum of 15 units) is designed for upper-division transfers from community colleges and continuing students and consists of 9 units of upper-division honors courses and a culminating 6- unit independent scholarly thesis/project requiring a reflective component (UHP 496 and UHP 498).

-Honors in the Major (minimum of 9 units) consists of a minimum of one upper-division honors-specific course in the student s major department and a culminating 6-unit active learning project (courses in the major department equivalent to UHP 496 and UHP 498).
-Students in General Honors whose major department offers an Honors in the Major Program may apply to participate in both programs, in which case the General Honors active learning project would be satisfied through the Honors in the Major option.

 Admission.
-Admission to the University Honors Program is based upon high school grade-point average, SAT or ACT scores, community college or CSULB grades, and faculty recommendations, as appropriate.
-Admission standards are designed to restrict participation in the program to the top 10 percent of CSULB students.
-Students who fail to maintain a cumulative GPA of at least 3.00 will be withdrawn from the program.
-Also, students who fail to register for courses in the General Honors Program for two consecutive semesters will be withdrawn from the program.
+Admission to the University Honors Program is normally based upon high school grade-point average, SAT or ACT scores, community college or CSULB grades, and faculty recommendations, as appropriate.
+Admission standards are designed to invite participation of the top 10 percent of CSULB students.
+Students who fail to maintain a minimum cumulative GPA of 3.00 will be placed on Honors probation for a maximum of two semesters after which students will be withdrawn from the program if they have not achieved the required GPA.
+Also, students who fail to register for courses in the Honors Program for two consecutive semesters will normally be withdrawn from the program.

 Approval of Courses.
-The identification and staffing of courses to be offered as a part of General Education for students taking General Honors are decisions made by the director of the University Honors Program, following consultation with the Honors Advisory Council.
-Proposals for Honors in the Major and the creation of honors-specific courses other than UHP must be approved by (1) the department curriculum committee and department chair; (2) the college curriculum committee; and (3) the director of the University Honors Program, following consultation with the Honors Advisory Council.
-The management and staffing of the senior Active Learning Project must be approved by the department curriculum committee and department chair of the student’s major, as well as by the director of the University Honors Program.
+The identification and staffing of courses to be offered as a part of General Education for students taking Honors are decisions made by the director of the University Honors Program, following consultation with the Honors Advisory Council.
+Proposals for Honors in the Major and the creation of honors-specific courses other than University Honors must be approved by (1) the department curriculum committee and department chair; (2) the college curriculum committee; and (3) the director of the University Honors Program, following consultation with the Honors Advisory Council.
+The management and staffing of the Thesis/Project must be approved by the respective department chair, as well as by the director of the University Honors Program.